VWO's commitment to data privacy and protection

 What We Are Doing to Ensure You Can Use VWO Product in a GDPR Ready Manner

 The GDPR is focused on organizational compliance instead of product-level compliance.
 However, we attach the utmost importance on how we build our products and have adopted a Privacy and Security by Design approach.
-Our product are designed with privacy and security in mind and as a core component of our development process.
+Our products are designed with privacy and security in mind and as a core component of our development process.

 As a data controller, you will need to ensure you are compliant with your own obligations under the GDPR.
 However, if you buy a VWO product, we aim to ensure that you can use our product in a GDPR-Ready manner, helping you to satisfy your obligations under the GDPR.
 For example, we design our products to facilitate data minimization and provides better insight into and control over your data flows in order to make it easier for you satisfy your GDPR obligations as a data controller.